• Share this on:

 Last updated:

-Quality is paramount for a smooth entry into the European market.
-The use of modern drying technologies can significantly improve quality and consistency.
-Food safety certification helps to establish trust with European buyers.
-Sustainable and responsible production provides additional advantages for emerging suppliers.
-South Africa, Burkina Faso and Ghana are the leading competitors for dried mango.
+Quality is important for smooth entry into the European market.
+Using modern drying technologies can greatly improve quality and consistency.
+Food safety certification helps to build trust with European buyers.
+Sustainable and responsible production provides extra advantages for emerging suppliers.
+South Africa, Burkina Faso and Ghana are the main competitors for dried mango.

 1. What requirements and certifications must dried mango comply with to be allowed on the European market?